thirdweb-dev/unity-sdk/README.md

 The package comes with a sample Scene and Prefab examples showcasing the different capabilities of the SDK.

-All you need is a ThirdwebManager component in your scene.
+All you need is a ThirdwebManager prefab in your scene.
 See [documentation](https://portal.thirdweb.com/unity) for more information.

 The SDK has been tested on Web, Desktop and Mobile platforms using Unity 2021 and 2022 LTS.
 We recommend using 2022 LTS.

+The example scenes are built using Unity 2022 LTS.

 Note: The Newtonsoft DLL is included as part of the Unity Package, feel free to deselect it if you already have it installed as a dependency to avoid conflicts.